stopcontrol/p300Net/README.md

 The performance of the LSTM may vary due to the fact that training-trials are randomly drawn from a database.

-Accurac- and lossfunctions over 10 epochs in iteration 9:
+Accuracy and lossfunctions over 10 epochs in iteration 9: